- Written by Dr.Mehmet Demircioglu

 I also separate hair pulling from scarring alopecia, where inflammation can permanently damage follicles and must be quiet before surgery is even considered.
 The diagnosis matters because the operation is only one part of the decision.
 If the cause is misunderstood, the graft plan may be wrong from the beginning.

-Yes.
 Transplanted hair is not protected from pulling just because it came from the donor area.
 Once a graft grows in the recipient area, it behaves like hair in that location.
-If the patient repeatedly pulls it, the hair shaft can be removed, the follicle can be irritated, and in severe repeated trauma the area may become weaker again.
+If it is repeatedly pulled, the hair shaft can be removed, the follicle can be irritated, and in severe repeated trauma the area may become weaker again.

 In the early healing period, the risk is even more direct.
 Fresh grafts need time to settle.
 Rubbing, scratching, picking, or pulling can physically disturb the grafts before they are secure.
-Surgery should not begin while the patient is still fighting an urge that could put the new grafts at risk in the first days.
+Surgery should not begin while you are still fighting an urge that could put the new grafts at risk in the first days.

 A transplant does not treat the pulling behavior.
 It can only replace hair in a stable area.
-That distinction protects the patient from disappointment and protects the donor grafts from being used too soon.
+That distinction protects you from disappointment and protects donor grafts from being used too soon.

 I first check whether the pulling is active, occasional, or truly controlled.
-Then I look at whether the patch is stable, whether there is regrowth, whether the scalp surface looks healthy, and whether the patient understands what would happen if the pulling returns after surgery.
+Then I look at whether the patch is stable, whether there is regrowth, whether the scalp surface looks healthy, and whether you understand what would happen if the pulling returns after surgery.

 I also have to understand the wider hair loss pattern.
-A patient may have trichotillomania and also androgenetic hair loss.
+Trichotillomania can exist together with androgenetic hair loss.
 There may be patchy pulling at the hairline with diffuse thinning behind it, or pulling in one area with progressive recession or crown thinning elsewhere.
 These mixed patterns change the plan.

 I also ask where the pulling happens.
 Pulling from the recipient area is different from pulling from the donor area.
 If the donor area has been repeatedly traumatized, the graft supply may be less reliable than it first appears.

 The consultation should include donor assessment, not just recipient area measurement.
 A small patch may look easy to fill, but every graft comes from the donor area.
-If the patient may need future work for genetic hair loss, donor management becomes even more important.
+If future work may be needed for genetic hair loss, donor management becomes even more important.

 Surgery becomes more reasonable when the pulling is controlled, the diagnosis is clear, the area has remained stable, and there is evidence that the missing hair is unlikely to return on its own.
-The patient should also be emotionally ready for the slow timeline of transplant growth, not expecting surgery to remove all anxiety immediately.
+Emotional readiness also matters.
+You need to understand the slow timeline of transplant growth, not expect surgery to remove all anxiety immediately.

 For women, this planning can be delicate because the hairline, part line, and styling pattern often matter as much as the bald spot itself.
 The principles I use in female hairline planning are relevant here.
 The transplant must look natural when the hair is parted, tied back, or worn normally, not only under clinic lighting.

-Why can a high graft number be the wrong answer?
+A high graft number can be the wrong answer

 A high graft number can sound reassuring because it feels like a strong solution.
 In this situation, it may be the wrong starting point.
 If the diagnosis is unclear or the pulling is not controlled, more grafts only increase the amount of donor hair being placed into an unstable situation.